Profile of New England Patriots

 Path to the Super Bowl - First round bye; Beat the Baltimore Ravens 35-31 in divisional round; Beat the Indianapolis Colts 45-7 for AFC Championship.

-Compiled by Gene Cherry in Salvo, North Carolina, Edited by Simon Evans/Gene Cherry
+Compiled by Gene Cherry in Salvo, North Carolina, Edited by Simon Evans